radj307/UniqueRegionNamesGenerator/README.md

 You'll need to choose a unique RGB color value for each region you want to add.
 The colors cannot match any lines or numbers already present on the map!

+ 1. Draw the regions on the map using your chosen colors.
+    _When drawing the map, be sure to remove any transparent pixels!
+Only pixels with RGB values matching those in the INI EXACTLY are valid._
- 1. Draw the regions on the map using your chosen colors, adding each new region/color to an `ini` file in the following format:
+    Add each new region/color to an `ini` file in the following format:
 ```ini
 ; EditorID  (required)
 ; This is the 'header' tag, which defines the editor ID.
 All setter lines belong to the header they are located in.